Album: Oratory Surgery

 Oratory Surgery is out - download it on Bandcamp or pick it up on CD at one of my shows.
-Thanks to Hannah for the beautiful cover art!
+Thanks to Gene for the beautiful cover art!

 Moon Man's Dream :|: December 2014